 Stock-Based Compensation.
 Stock-based compensation expense is measured at the stock option grant date, based on the fair value of the award, and is recorded to cost of sales, sales, general, and administrative, and research and development expense based on an employee's responsibility and function over the requisite service period.
 We use the Black-Scholes option-pricing model and the straight-line attribution approach to determine the fair value of stock-based awards in accordance with ASC 718, Compensation.
 This option-pricing model requires the input of highly subjective assumptions, including the option's expected life, the price volatility of the underlying stock, and expected forfeitures.
-See Note 16 - Equity for additional disclosures related to our stock-based compensation.

 Insurance Recoveries.
 Insurance recoveries related to impairment losses previously recorded and other recoverable expenses will be recognized up to the amount of our related loss or expense in the period that recoveries become realizable.
 Insurance recoveries under business interruption coverage and insurance gains in excess of amounts previously written off related to impaired inventory and equipment or in excess of other recoverable expenses previously recognized will be recognized when they become realizable and all contingencies have been resolved.
 The evaluation of insurance recoveries requires estimates and judgments about future results which affect reported amounts and certain disclosures.
 Actual results could differ from those estimates.
-As of September 30, 2012, we have not recorded any estimated amounts relating to potential future insurance recoveries in our consolidated statement of operations.
+As of September 30, 2013, we do not expect to receive any further insurance recoveries.

 Foreign Exchange.
 We recognize gains and losses due to the effect of exchange rate changes on foreign currency primarily due to our operations in Spain, the Netherlands, and in China.
 The assets and liabilities of our foreign operations are translated from their respective functional currencies into U.S. dollars at the rates in effect at the consolidated balance sheet dates, and the revenue and expense amounts are translated at the average rate during the applicable periods reflected on the consolidated statements of operations and comprehensive loss.
 Foreign currency translation adjustments are recorded as accumulated other comprehensive income.
-Gains and losses from foreign currency transactions denominated in currencies other than the U.S. dollar, both realized and unrealized, are recorded as foreign exchange gain (loss) on our consolidated statements of operations and comprehensive loss.
+Gains and losses from foreign currency transactions denominated in currencies other than the U.S. dollar, both realized and unrealized, are recorded as foreign exchange gain (loss) on our consolidated statements of operations and comprehensive income (loss).

 Income Taxes.
 In accordance with ASC 740, Income Taxes, deferred tax assets and liabilities are recognized for the expected tax consequences of temporary differences between the tax bases of assets and liabilities and their reported amounts.
 We record valuation allowances against all deferred tax assets for amounts which are considered less likely to be realized.
-See Note 14 - Income Taxes for additional disclosures related to income taxes.

-Comprehensive Loss.
+Comprehensive Income (Loss).
 ASC 220, Comprehensive Income, establishes standards for reporting and display of comprehensive income and its components in financial statements.
 It requires that all items that are required to be recognized under accounting standards as components of comprehensive income be reported in the financial statement that is displayed with the same prominence as other financial statements.
-Our comprehensive loss consists of both net loss and foreign currency translation adjustments and it is presented in the accompanying consolidated statements of operations and comprehensive loss.
+Our comprehensive income (loss) consists of both net income (loss) and foreign currency translation adjustments and it is presented in the accompanying consolidated statements of operations and comprehensive income (loss).